nesrak1/AssetsTools.NET/README.md

 ### Serialized data loading

 Once you have the info for an asset, you can start to get the serialized data of it.
-For the library to understand what how to deserialize the fields, it needs a class database or a type tree.
-For assets files in built games, there isn't a type tree, so a class database is needed.
+For the library to understand how to deserialize the fields, it needs a class database or a type tree.
+Class databases and type trees are basically the same thing, so they convert their fields into shared format, `AssetTypeTemplateField`s.

+Unity usually puts type trees in bundles, but for assets files in built games there isn't a type tree, so a class database is needed.
 UABE has class databases (dat files) stored in the class package file (classdata.tpk).
 If you are targeting multiple unity versions, you can use `AssetsManager`'s `LoadClassDatabaseFromPackage`:

 ```cs
 am.LoadClassPackage("classdata.tpk");
 am.LoadClassDatabaseFromPackage(inst.file.typeTree.unityVersion);
 ```

-Or if you know you're using a specific version, you can use class databases instead.
+Or if you know you're using a specific version, you can use one specific class database instead.

 ```cs
 am.LoadClassDatabase("2018.3.0f2.dat");
 ```

-You can find more info about how to get these from UABE at the bottom (extracting classdata.tpk and cldb.dat)
+You can find [more info](#extracting-classdatatpk-and-cldbdat) about how to get these from UABE at the bottom.

-With a loaded class database, you can finally use `GetATI(AssetsFile file, AssetFileInfoEx info[, fromTypeTree])`:
+With a loaded class database, you can finally use `GetATI(AssetsFile file, AssetFileInfoEx info[, fromTypeTree])` to read the values from the asset:

 ```cs
 var inf = table.GetAssetInfo("Pineapple");